Skip to content

 Posted on by Karen Cioffi

-I’m starting a new children’s ghostwriting project and the client recommended I read a book she wanted her book based on.
+A while ago, I started a new children’s ghostwriting project, and the client recommended that I read a book she wanted her book to be based on.

 I’ll start with the positives: